crankycaleb/pro/_posts/2018-09-08-Duplicati-Backup-Fedora.md

 ![Picker](/img/Duplicati-SourcePicker.jpg)

 There are too many backup destination provider options to cover here, so I recommend you check their site for documentation on the one(s) you plan to use.
-A good place to start with configuring your first backup is here: (https://www.duplicati.com/articles/Getting-Started/).
-The backup job setup process is simple so I'm going to provide the email notification flags you'll want to add to cover all of your backup jobs.
+A good place to start with configuring your first backup is [here.](https://www.duplicati.com/articles/Getting-Started/) The backup job setup process is simple so I'm going to provide the email notification flags you'll want to add to cover all of your backup jobs.

 Go to the main Settings section.
 You'll want to add your email service settings (of which you'll need to know) in the main settings section so you don't have to specify them manually as additional flags to every single job you create.
 These will be "advanced" additions you'll select from the dropbox, add, and configure one at a time.